 Sometimes medical conditions, such as a thyroid disorder, may affect a person’s cholesterol levels.

-Producing too many or too few thyroid hormones increases the risk of abnormal blood cholesterol.
+Producing too many or too few thyroid hormones can increase the risk of unusual blood cholesterol levels.

-We take a closer look at the link between thyroid and cholesterol in this article.
-We also discuss some of the ways to manage cholesterol and thyroid conditions.
+This article takes a closer look at the link between the thyroid and cholesterol.
+It also discusses some of the ways to manage cholesterol and thyroid conditions.

 Thyroid hormones play a role in regulating:

 - brain development in children

 - the function of the heart, brain, muscle, and other organs